 Is the potential scale or magnitude of any effect Alone OR In-combination 5 likely to be significant?
-4 Yes Yes Comments : Comments : These activities also occur at the site: Beam trawl (whitefish) Beam Trawl (Shrimp) Pots and Creels Light otter trawl Fixed nets (gill, trammel, entangling) Longlines Shrimp push-net Fyke and stakenet Hand working (mussels) Hand working (cockles - Leven Sands) In combination effects for activities other than mussel fishing will be assessed when all initial TLSEs for a site are completed.
-In combination effect with mussel and simultaneous cockle fishery assessed below.
+4 Yes Yes Comments : Comments : These activities also occur at the site: Beam trawl (whitefish) Beam Trawl (Shrimp) Pots and Creels Light otter trawl Fixed nets (gill, trammel, entangling) Longlines Shrimp push-net Fyke and stakenet Hand working (mussels) In combination effects for activities other than mussel fishing will be assessed when all initial TLSEs for a site are completed.
+In combination effect with mussel fishery assessed below.
 Have NE been consulted on this LSE test?
 If yes, what was NE's advice?
-Yes - see belo ow
+Yes - see belo DW DW

-Yes or uncertain: completion of AA required.
+4 Yes or uncertain: completion of AA required.
 If no: LSE required only.
-If conclusion of LSE alone an in-combination assessment is not required.
+5 If conclusion of LSE alone an in-combination assessment is not required.